collective-soundworks/soundworks/README.md

 Similarly, if the scenario takes place in a theater where seats are numbered, the `Checkin` module would allow the users to indicate what their seats are.

-Or, if the scenario doesn't require the players to sit at particular locations, the `Checkin` module would just assign them indices within the range of total number of users this scenario supports.
+Or, if the scenario doesn’t require the players to sit at particular locations, the `Checkin` module would just assign them indices within the range of total number of users this scenario supports.

 The `ClientCheckin` module requires the SASS partial `sass/_05-checkin.scss`.